MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-app-service-introduction.md

 ### Threats by MITRE ATT&CK tactics

 Defender for Cloud monitors for many threats to your App Service resources.
-The alerts cover almost the complete list of MITRE ATT&CK tactics from pre-attack to command and control.
+The alerts cover almost the complete list of MITRE ATT&CK tactics from preattack to command and control.

 - **Pre-attack threats** - Defender for Cloud can detect the execution of multiple types of vulnerability scanners that attackers frequently use to probe applications for weaknesses.